stefannelson/academic-kickstart/content/authors/stefan/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a instructor who is passionate about STEM education.
+bio: An instructor who is passionate about STEM education.

 interests:
 - Cybersecurity